|Nutrition Facts (per serving)|

 Whisk the marinade and pour over warm asparagus.
 Allow it to marinate at room temperature until cool, then cover with plastic wrap and refrigerate.

 Remove asparagus from the refrigerator and return to room temperature before serving.
-Serve as is or, if desired, place lettuce leaves on five to six plates and top with the marinated spears.
+Serve as is or, if desired, place lettuce leaves on 6 to 6 plates and top with the marinated spears.

-Or, instead of serving marinated asparagus on a bed of lettuce, cut the spears into bite-size pieces and combine them with Asian rice noodles or cooked ramen noodles.
-Also, consider adding kalamata olives and julienned multicolored bell peppers to the marinade for an interesting and colorful spin.
+- Or, instead of serving marinated asparagus on a bed of lettuce, cut the spears into bite-sized pieces and combine them with Asian rice noodles or cooked ramen noodles.
+Also, consider adding Kalamata olives and julienned multicolored bell peppers to the marinade for an interesting and colorful spin.